 These are the other providers of NHS Care within North Staffordshire and Stoke-on-Trent:

-UHNS completed the move to a new £370 million pound hospital in 2012.
+UHNM completed the move to a new £370 million pound hospital in 2012.

-UHNS provides general hospital services.
+UHNM provides general hospital services.
 It also provides specialist services like heart surgery, brain surgery, cancer services, as well as specialist care for children.
 It is also the major centre for treating trauma and emergency patients.

 Maternity services are recognised as among the best nationally.